 SIBO diet alternatives

-A gentler approach (and in my experience, more healing) would mean including most foods-as long as they are nutritious, gut-friendly, and that they are already fermented.
-Here, cooking and preparation methods of foods really matter!
+A gentler approach (and in my experience, more healing) would mean including most foods as long as they are nutritious, gut-friendly, and that they are already fermented.
+Here, the cooking and preparation methods of foods really matter!

 This approach also would include gut-healing supplements to support recovery from SIBO.